AleksandrShulman/PigLatin/README.md

 ```

 # Running the Microservice
-1. You can kick it off using the python script itself:
+- You can kick it off using the python script itself.
+Make sure to run as root as it requires access to port 80:
 ```
 python PigLatinRestServer.py
 ```
 OR
-2. You can use the included install script that will also install flask.
+- You can use the included install script that will also install flask.
 It's idempotent so worries about
 running it repeatedly.
 Make sure to run as root.
 ```
 ./install_and_run.sh